proplot-dev/proplot/README.rst

 Why not add to matplotlib directly?
 -----------------------------------
 ProPlot has some direct conflicts with the matplotlib API.
-It enforces a *static* figure layout with the entire subplot grid declared at figure creation time, so that we can implement subplot panels, exert more control on the subplot layout, and replace matplotlib's ``GridSpec`` class with the special ``FlexibleGridSpec`` class.
+It enforces a *static* figure layout with the entire subplot grid declared at figure creation time, so that we can implement subplot panels, exert more control on the subplot layout, and replace matplotlib's ``GridSpec`` class with the ``FlexibleGridSpec`` class.
 Matplotlib encourages successively adding subplots and panels to existing figures.
 ProPlot's "smart tight layout" feature also conflicts with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__ by permitting *flexible figure dimensions* to preserve subplot aspect ratios and by permitting *variable subplot spacing*.